AkanshDivker/Simple-ECS/README.md

 # Simple ECS

 This is a simple project that utilizes the core features of the new Entity Component System (ECS) that is currently in preview for Unity.
 In the project you move a player controlled ball around to collect score boxes.
-Everything is processed using ECS and the C# Job System.
+Everything is processed using DOTS and the C# Job System.

 Since ECS is still under development, I will keep this project updated as things change and possibly become deprecated, as well as add new functionality.